dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 Streams offer a *functional programming style* in Java, but streams themselves are not "functional objects" (unlike immutable records, for example).
 This is very important to keep in mind!
-Whereas streams are not reusable, *Supplier*s of streams or *collections* are "stream factories" are reusable.
-So "stream pipelines" should normally have a very local scope.
+Whereas streams are not reusable, *Supplier*s of streams or *collections* as "stream factories" are reusable.
+So "stream pipelines" should normally have a *very local scope*.

 Put differently, with streams data is created only when needed.
 In other words, stream processing is an example of *lazy evaluation*.
-Data flows through the pipeline and does not come back after each "step".
+Data flows through the pipeline and does not come back after completion of each "step".

 A *stream pipeline* consists of (at most) 3 parts:
-1. the stream *source*, from which the stream is created
+1. the mandatory stream *source*, from which the stream is created
-2. *intermediate stream operations* (optional), transforming the stream into another one (filtering/mapping/flat-mapping etc.)
+2. zero or more *intermediate stream operations*, transforming the stream into another one (filtering/mapping/flat-mapping etc.)
 3. exactly one *terminal operation*, producing a result, after which the stream is closed and no longer available

 Above, *lazy evaluation* means the following: